Tolt Natural Gas Line Project Open House Presentation

-Below are details on the multi-year construction effort and estimated project timelines:
+Below are details on the multi-year construction effort and estimated project timeline:

 - Phase 1: Construct 2.8 miles of 16-inch natural gas pipeline along the existing Seattle Public Utilities Tolt utility corridor between Mink Road Northeast and 155th Avenue Northeast.
 This project is expected to be constructed in 2015, depending upon permits (see Phase 1 aerial map).

 - Phase 2: Construct 1.2 miles of 16-inch natural gas pipeline along the existing Tolt utility corridor between 216th Avenue Northeast and Mink Road Northeast, where it will connect to the segment of pipeline constructed in Phase 1.
-Plans also entail constructing a new gate station near the intersection of 216th Avenue Northeast and the Tolt corridor (actual location yet to be determined).
+Plans also entail constructing a new gate station near the intersection of 216th Avenue Northeast and the Tolt corridor.
 We expect to construct this phase in 2022 based on current growth forecasts (see Phase 2 aerial map).

-It is our goal to minimize construction impacts in the Tolt corridor and for the people who utilize it as much as possible.
-We plan to use installation techniques that will allow us to decrease disruption of nearby wetlands and critical areas, as well as the corridor itself.
-Additionally, because the Tolt corridor is popular with local walkers, runners, cyclists and equestrians, we hope to keep the majority of the corridor open during construction so the corridor can still be used for recreation purposes.
-Lastly, after construction is complete, PSE will restore the construction zone back to its original condition.
+It's our goal to minimize construction impacts in the Tolt corridor, and for the people who utilize it, as much as possible.
+We plan to use installation techniques that will allow us to minimize disruption of nearby wetlands and critical areas, as well as to the corridor itself.
+Additionally, because the Tolt corridor is popular with local walkers, runners, cyclists and equestrians, we're aiming to keep the majority of the corridor open during construction so it can still be used for recreational purposes.
+After construction is complete we'll restore the construction zone back to its original condition.

 How does natural gas get to my home or business?